 Testing can also help us evaluate for the presence and severity of anxiety/mood disorders, AD/HD, behavioral

 Evaluation is also helpful in cases where the child is not making progress with his/her current treatment plan

 and they are being referred for evaluation to help figure out diagnostically what is going on to help guide the

 treatment plan (in therapy, educational planning, and medication management).

 In general therapy would be recommended when a child has already been evaluated and/or diagnosed

 and the family is seeking treatment for that issue, such as seeking cognitive behavior therapy for anxiety

 or depression or behavior therapy with parent training for oppositional preschoolers and

 An evaluation can range from $665 - $1500.

-This includes the initial consultation visit, testing appointment and feedback appointment, and the total is dependent on the testing protocols that are done for your child.
+This can include the initial consultation visit, testing appointment, scoring and interpreting the results, feedback appointment, and writing of report.
+The total is dependent on the testing protocols that are done for your child.